Dvorachek/CSC361/a1/README.md

 To run the program make sure the h2 library for Python 3 is installed.

-Then run Smart Web Client with: python SmartClient.py <website>
+Then run Smart Web Client with: python SmartClient.py website

-Where <website> is the address which is to be connected
+Where "website" is the address which is to be connected